BANOTH-AKHIL-111/Banoth-Akhil/README.md

 ##  License

 This project is for educational and awareness purposes.
-All rights reserved © 2025 FloodGuard Kerala.

 ---